aws/aws-pgsql-odbc/docs/build-and-test-aws-driver/Build.md

 Inside a terminal, run `./macos/buildall Release`.
 This builds the following:
 - [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp).
 - [AWS RDS Library for ODBC Drivers](https://github.com/aws/aws-rds-odbc).
-- Inside the `.libs` subdirectory, the ANSI driver `psqlodbca.so` and the Unicode driver `psqlodbcw.so`.
+- Inside the `.libs` subdirectory, the ANSI driver `awspsqlodbca.so` and the Unicode driver `awspsqlodbcw.so`.

 ## Amazon Linux using Graviton
 ### Prerequisites